HCCH INTERNSHIP PROGRAMME

 FAQ

-Any essay or paper in English or French, including a piece written as part of an examination and regardless of its length, will be considered.
-(If a writing sample is not available in English and / or French, applicants may submit a translation of their work.)
+Any essay or paper in English, French, or Spanish, including pieces written as part of an examination, will be considered.
+If a writing sample is not available in these languages, applicants may submit a translation of their work.

 The writing sample should be at least 500 words.
 There is no maximum.